 - 30x20 grid, split into 3 sections.
 2 goals w/ GKs - 2 teams pass/move in central grid. - When GK calls a specific player, whoever has the ball at that time, shoots at that GK's goal.
-All shots are taking from inside central grid. - the shooter.
+All shots are taking from inside central grid. - > Allow a player from the other team to pressure the shooter. - > Player must pass ball to another player who then shoots.